ejkington/rimbo-beer-brewery/README.md

 * Can be used to approve and disapprov bookings and send out emails to guests approved
 * Can be used to see how many users that have regristred too the site

+## Left to implent / Possible implentations

+* A way for the user to rate beer and write own rewiews
+* A way for the user to view their old bookings and booked events
+* A way for user to order the beer directly from the brewery, (or as it is in sweden to Systembolaget)
+*

 ## Technologies Used